Best Baked Salmon

 Should I remove the salmon skin?

-Whether you like salmon skin or not, don’t remove it before baking.
+No, don’t remove the skin before baking.
 It will help protect the fillet from the pan’s heat, cook the salmon more evenly, and retain its delicious juices.
-Then once you’re ready to serve, you can easily slide the skin right off.
+Plus, after the salmon is cooked, you can easily slide the skin right off.

 What’s the white ooze?